-A woman’s body is in the recovery phase post delivery.
-During this time, your immune system is weak and is susceptible to all kinds of infections.
-One of the most common types of infections that affect women during this time is a sinus infection.
+A woman’s body is in the recovery phase post-delivery.
+During this time, her immune system is weak and susceptible to all kinds of infections.
+One of the most common types of infections that can affect women during this phase of their lives is a sinus infection.
 Although sinusitis is treatable to a great extent, it becomes all the more troublesome when a woman gets the infection while she is breastfeeding.
 In this article, we shall speak about what a sinus infection is, its causes, symptoms, treatment, and tips to deal with a sinus infection while breastfeeding.

 Inflammation of the tissue that lines the sinus cavities is called a sinus infection.
-It can be caused due to any kind of viral, fungal, or bacterial infection and is also known as sinusitis.
-A sinus infection is commonly characterized by a runny nose, sneezing, coughs, inflamed nasal cavities, headaches, and a sore throat.
-One of the common types of a sinus infection that affects a new mother is a bacterial infection which is particularly due to a build-up of fluid and mucus inside the sinus cavity.
+It can be caused due to viral, fungal, or bacterial infection and is also known as sinusitis.
+A sinus infection is commonly characterised by a runny nose, sneezing, coughing, cold, inflamed nasal cavities, headaches, fever, and a sore throat.
+New mothers are susceptible to get a bacterial infection which could lead to a build-up of fluid and mucus inside the sinus cavity.
 The mucus then creates an environment for bad bacteria to breed, which causes the infection.
 Under normal circumstances, a sinus infection can be treated with a course of oral medication that includes antibiotics and antihistamines.
 It could, however, pose a concern for breastfeeding mothers who cannot take medication.
 In that case, we recommend consulting your doctor for advice.

 Causes of a Sinus Infection in Breastfeeding Mothers